Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

 1) Through the QGIS plugin ( see the manual of that)

-2) By opening the “data”menu and selecting “open grid” (for ugrid, ipf,or grb.disu files); “open overlay” ( for shapefiles) ; or “open point data” (for ipf files)
+2) By opening the “data”menu and selecting “open grid” (for UGRID, IPF,or grb.disu files); “open overlay” ( for shapefiles) ; or “open point data” (for IPF files)

 When the second method is used, then the objects appear in the sidebar but not in the viewer.
 They have to be loaded into the viewer in a